Murry Wilson: Background

 Murry Gage Wilson was born on July 2, 1917, in Hutchinson, Kansas, as the third child and second son of Edith Sophia (née Sthole) and William Coral "Buddy" Wilson, a plumber.
 His father was of English, Irish, and Scottish descent, while his mother was of Swedish heritage.
-The middle name Gage was taken from the doctor who delivered him as a baby.
+The middle name Gage was taken from the doctors who delivered him as a baby.
 One of Murry's eight siblings died in infancy.
 In 1921, the family moved west to Los Angeles, and were initially so impoverished that they camped for two months in a tent on the beach when they arrived.
 In 1929, the family settled at a home on 605 West 99th Street near Inglewood, and one year later, rented a nearby farmhouse at 9722 South Figueroa.

 Buddy, who struggled with alcoholism, was often physically and verbally abusive to his family.
 In one incident, after Buddy's glasses were broken by Murry's younger brother Charlie, Buddy beat the boy so savagely that the rest of the family temporarily forced him out of the home.
 According to biographer Peter Ames Carlin, Murry increasingly "found himself thrust into the role of his mother's protector, raising his own fists against the father he loved but who seemed unable to love him or anyone else in the family."

 Murry was interested in music from a young age and aspired to be a pop songwriter since he was a teenager.
 Of his musicianship, Carlin states that Murry was self-taught on guitar and received piano lessons from his sister, but biographer Timothy White writes that Murry could not play an instrument.
 In 1931, Wilson enrolled at Washington High School.
 There, he met Audree Neva Korthof, who, in addition to playing piano, sang at school functions and community events with her classmates.
 They graduated in June 1935 and were married on March 26, 1938.

 Following graduation, Murry worked as a clerk at Southern California Gas Company, until the birth of their first child, Brian, in 1942.
 After Brian's birth Murry took a job as a junior administrator at the Los Angeles Goodyear Tire & Rubber factory, located at 6701 South Central Avenue, where he lost his left eye in an industrial accident.
 Wilson reflected, "When I was twenty-five I thought the world owed me a living.
 When I lost my eye, I tried harder, drove harder, and did the work of two men and got more raises."
 He had two more children with Audree, Dennis (born 1944) and Carl (born 1946).
 After Dennis's birth, the family purchased a two-bedroom house at West 119th Street in Hawthorne, California.